intel/he-toolkit/he-samples/examples/secure-query/README.md

 ### Database key and user query encoding scheme

 Each database entry in our sample consists of a key string and value string pair.
 Keys and user queries are encoded so that we can perform an encrypted comparison between them and return a keys associated value string when it matches the user query string.
 The following diagram illustrates how strings are decomposed into individual characters and then encoded 4 bits at a time into ciphertexts.
 For this example we choose 4 bits to encode at a time because that is the largest that can be represented by our coefficients given our plain modulus size of 17 which is a parameter of the lookup comparison algorithm.

 ![encoding_diagram](images/encoding_diagram.png)

 ### Key comparison and mask generation using Fermat's Little Theorem

-Combining the attribute that our plaintext coefficients exist modulus our plaintext modulus p and the idea presented in fermat's little theorem which states that for any integer a that is not a multiple of p, and p is prime, then a^(p-1) = 1 % p, we are able to calculated a comparison mask that evaluates to 0 for non matches and 1 for matches.
-The following diagram illustrates how these masks are calculated for each entry of our query and database key.
+Combining the attribute that our plaintext coefficients exist modulus our plaintext modulus p and the idea presented in fermat's little theorem which states that for any integer a that is not a multiple of p, and given p is prime, then a^(p-1) = 1 % p, we are able to calculate a comparison mask that evaluates to 0 for non matches and 1 for matches.
+The following diagram illustrates how these masks are calculated for each element wise value from our query and database key vectors.

 ![Query Key comparison](images/query_key_comparison.png)